+\Market funds ratio = Market funds/tangible banking assets.
 Sources: Company and Moody's Investors Service

-Moderate amounts of temporarily sourced funds from the European Central Bank's targeted longer-term refinancing operations (TLTRO) are used for arbitrage purposes and contributed €20 million of refinancing gains for DekaBank in 2021.
+Moderate amounts of temporarily sourced funds from the European Central Bank's targeted longer-term refinancing operations (TLTROs) are used for arbitrage purposes and contributed €8.5 million of refinancing gains to DekaBank in H1 2022.
 We expect these funds to be repaid out of the excess cash held by the bank.
+Even so, we expect the bank's tangible assets to remain close to €100 billion for the next years, after a significant increase during H1 2022.

-From June 2021, a minimum regulatory net stable funding ratio (NSFR) of 100% came in force.
-At 118.9% as of December 2021, DekaBank comfortably complied with it, yet this metric will limit DekaBank's ability to shift its funding structure back toward shorterterm funding products, such as its commercial paper programme.
+At 123.0% as of June 2022, DekaBank comfortably complied with the regulatory net stable funding ratio (NSFR) requirement of 100%, yet this metric will limit DekaBank's ability to shift its funding structure back towards shorter-term funding products, such as its commercial paper programme.
 The regulatory minimum requirement for own funds and eligible liabilities (MREL) is a far less binding constraint for DekaBank.
-From 1 January 2022, the bank's MREL requirement will be set against both RWA and leverage exposure.
-As of December 2021, DekaBank reported very strong MREL ratios of 59.7% (against RWA) and 21.7% (against leverage exposure).
-DekaBank's MREL instruments included €6.1 billion of own funds, €7.7 billion of senior non-preferred issues, €4.5 billion of senior preferred issues and €0.2 billion unsecured subordinated liabilities.
+From 1 January 2022, the bank's MREL requirement is set against both RWA and leverage exposure.
+As of June 2022, DekaBank reported still strong, but significantly reduced MREL ratios of 46.8% (against RWA, down from 59.7% as of year-end 2021) and 16.2% (against leverage exposure, down from 21.7% as of year-end 2021).
+DekaBank's MREL instruments included $\leq 6.4$ billion of own funds, $\leq 6.2$ billion of senior non-preferred issues, $\leq 4.1$ billion of senior preferred issues and $\leq 0.2$ billion of unsecured subordinated liabilities.